 If you stop at Goodman County Park or McClintock County Park in the first half of the journey, you’ll be rewarded with views of two falls that helped give Marinette County its “Waterfall Capital of Wisconsin” title: Strong Falls and McClintock Falls.
 The 3,000-acre Governor Thompson State Park and 9,000-acre Peshtigo River State Forest offer limitless recreation toward the end of the route.

-Or, if you favor another long drive, check out the 32.5-mile Rustic Road 74 through the Chequamegon-Nicolet National Forest.
+Or, if you favor another long drive, check out the 32.5-mile Rustic Road 74 in Florence County through the Chequamegon-Nicolet National Forest.
 Two more rustic roads in this region that travel through the splendor of this national forest are Rustic Road 34 in neighboring Forest County and Rustic Road 113 further to the west in Oconto County.

 On the 11.7-mile Rustic Road 60, you’ll wind through the Northern Highland/American Legion State Forest’s dense stands of hardwood and evergreens, between sparkling Northwoods lakes, and past a long-ago logging camp and old saw mill.

 Bonus routes: More wild backroads are to the south in neighboring Oneida County.
-The 9.6-mile Rustic Road 58 passes through more scenic Northwoods lakes and forestland and crosses the Bearskin State Trail, while the 4.5-mile Rustic Road 59 winds through the wilderness and alongside cabins built by the area’s first homesteaders.
+The 9.6-mile Rustic Road 58 passes through more scenic Northwoods lakes and forestland and crosses the Hiawatha and Bearskin State Trail, while the 4.5-mile Rustic Road 59 winds through the wilderness and alongside cabins built by the area’s first homesteaders.